hyp3r5pace/polkadot-amm-ink-v4/tutorial.md

 * **ContainerComponent** :-
 This component renders the main body of our application which contains the center box, the tabs to switch between the five components Swap, Provide, Faucet, Withdraw, Account.

+* **SettingComponent** :-
+This component will enable the change of network and contract address.
+If someone wishes to deploy their own contract and test it out, they can change the **Blockchain endpoint** and provide their own **Contract address** from the UI.

 The `App.js` renders the `ContainerComponent` and connects the application to `polkadot.{js}`.